-Application and server monitoring software can range from home-brewed solutions thrown together with a few lines of code, all the way up to enterprise scale implementations designed to be used across a global network for large service providers.
+Server and application performance monitoring software can range from home-brewed solutions thrown together with a few lines of code, all the way up to enterprise-scale implementations designed to be used across a global network for large service providers.

 Every administrator is going to have a slightly different take on what’s ideal for performance monitoring.
 Some will want to see every last detail of resource usage and optimize all their applications to fit that need.
 Others are purely interested in service response and uptime.
 Most will want a mix of both.
 None of these approaches are wrong, and finding the right server monitor that fits your needs is a huge part of network optimization.

 What to look for in a server monitoring tool

 Performance and resource usage of the application itself

 Good monitoring applications will use a minimum of resources to do their job.
 Even comprehensive networking suites usually place a strong focus on minimizing the amount of system and network resources they use to do their jobs.
 The best performance monitors will utilize just enough resources to effectively maintain close watch over the nodes they are assigned to.

 Before jumping into any application, it’s good to know exactly what it needs to do in a given network.
 Some performance monitors are very basic, only tracking system resource usage on a server.
 Others are more robust and will track everything from bandwidth to system usage and perform in-depth analysis on a node-by-node basis.
 These systems often come in larger packages designed or intended to be used with other applications to create a full network management system.
 Deciding which features are needed on your network will help you narrow down which pieces of software will potentially work for you.